Ascension Parish President Clint Cointment removed from overseeing drainage projects in tense special meeting

 Trending News

 "Look at what happened in the last two meetings, packed house, comments after comments fell on deaf ears," Cointment said.
 "The people of this parish have no voice.
 What do you do about that?
-I mean, that's the more concerning thing.
+I mean, that's the more concerning thing."

 When asked what his next steps would be, Cointment did not give any specifics, but hinted at a potential legal fight.

-"Obviously, this issue has to be looked at legally, Cointment said.
+"Obviously, this issue has to be looked at legally," Cointment said.
 "Where's the details?
 Where's the plan?
 How are they going to pull this off?
-None of that was talked about.
+None of that was talked about."

 After the vote to remove Cointment, the board voted to create a CEO position.
-William Roux, the parish's former drainage drainage director, was named to the position on an interim basis.
+William Roux, the parish's former drainage director, was named to the position on an interim basis.

 Dozens of residents lambasted council members following the vote, vowing to recall those who voted to remove Cointment, including the three council members, Aaron Lawler, Corey Orgeron and Teri Casso, who sponsored the special meeting agenda items.